 This depends on how severe the damage to your liver is.
 Your liver is a very resilient organ.
 Fatty liver will often resolve on its own if you change your diet and drinking patterns.
 Alcoholic hepatitis is also often reversible, depending on how advanced the condition is.
 Quitting drinking, and in some cases taking medication, can reduce inflammation and allow your liver to heal.

 Cirrhosis, on the other hand, cannot be cured.
 If you have scar tissue in your liver, it will remain there permanently.
 The best thing you can do for cirrhosis is to stop drinking as quickly as you can, and consult with your doctor on how to manage your condition.

 What can I drink to flush my liver?

 While liver cleanses are common, there’s unfortunately little evidence that they truly work.
 In fact, some over-the-counter products may actually put stress on your liver, causing more harm than good.

-Some limited studies suggest that milk thistle can ease inflammation.
-Regular coffee consumption may also reduce cirrhosis risk.
+Some limited studies suggest that milk thistle5 can ease inflammation.
+Regular coffee consumption6 may also reduce cirrhosis risk.
 But there are other negative consequences from consuming too much caffeine, or consuming too much of anything in the hopes of a quick fix.
 The best way to help your liver heal is make long-term changes: exercise, eat healthy, and limit your drinking.